Morganczech/deps/README.md

 ## 📦 Project Status

-Deps is currently in the **planning and architecture phase**.
+Deps is currently in **Early Stable / Technology Preview**.

-The next milestone is a functional MVP that:
+The core MVP is fully functional and includes:
-- scans local projects
+- Local project scanning and dependency visualization
-- displays dependency status
+- Safe execution of standard and major updates
-- safely performs user-initiated updates
+- Read-only protection and explicit confirmation flows

 ---